Encyclopaedia Inflationaris: Zero Parameter Models

 It is also important to notice an additional limitation compared to the standard case: in presence of non-minimal coupling to gravity, our parametrization of the reheating stage works only for a constant equation of state $\wreh$ while in \Refc{Martin:2010kz} it was valid for any $\wreh$.
 We now explain the origin of this limitation.
 In the Einstein frame, the general expression of the parameter $\Rrad $ is given by

 In order to obtain \Eq{eq:Rradeinstein} from that formula, one should express the Einstein frame scale factor in term of the energy density $\rho$.
 If the equation of state $\wreh$ is a constant, then $a\propto A^{(1-3\wreh)/(3+3\wreh)}a^{-1/(3+3\wreh)}$.
-This is what has been used above and this led to \Eqs{eq:Rradeinstein} and~(\ref{eq:lnRradeinstein}).
-But let us now assume that $\wreh$ is not a constant (notice that one always has $w=\bar{w}$ since the energy density and the pressure scales with the same power of the function $A$ in the Einstein frame).
+This is what has been used above and this led to \Eqs{eq:Rradeinstein} and~(\ref{eq:lnRradbar}).
+But let us now assume that $\wreh$ is not a constant (notice that one always has $w=\jf{w}$ since, in the Einstein frame, the energy density and the pressure scale with the same power of the function $A$).
 Then, $\rho $ and $a$ are related by

 If $A$ is a constant, one can always write~\cite{Martin:2010kz}

 where $\wrehbar$ is the mean equation of state during reheating, namely